Microwave Remote Sensing

 Passive microwave sensor is similar in concept to Thermal remote sensing.
 The Passive systems collect the radiation that is naturally emitted by the observed surface.
 The emitted energy is related to the temperature and moisture properties of the emitted object or surface within it is a field of view.

 Most passive microwave sensors are characterized by low spatial resolution.

 Platform of Microwave

 Microwave RS can be conducted from both platforms;

-Active microwave is performed either from satellites or aeroplanes, but passive microwave generally perform only for satellite, because passive microwave used for earth’s atmosphere data collection.
+Active microwave is performed either from satellites or Airplane, but passive microwave perform only for satellite, because passive microwave used for earth’s atmosphere data collection.

 Bands of Microwave